Skip to content

 How we actually work together.

 Sex therapy is talk therapy — nothing physical ever happens in session.
 We start with history: your sexual development, current concerns, what's worked and what hasn't, any medical factors worth coordinating with a physician.
 Bringing a partner is optional; individual sex therapy is just as valid.
+(For an overview of what sex therapy actually is and isn't, see our piece on Sex Therapy 101.)

 Christina holds a Comprehensive Sexology Program certification from the Buehler Institute, which means the work isn't limited to one tool or framework.
 We draw from behavioral techniques, mindfulness-based interventions, attachment work, and education about sexual physiology — whatever fits the concern.
 When appropriate, we coordinate with your physician or pelvic floor PT.